Poole and District Electric Tramways

 Summary

-The first photograph below strongly suggests that tramcar crews were initially issued with single-breasted tunics with five buttons and stand-up collars; the latter seem to have carried script lettering insignia, possibly embroidered, though what the wording was remains unclear.
-The jackets were complemented by kepi-style caps, which also appear to have borne some kind of embroidered, script-lettering, once again of unknown pattern.
+The first photograph below indicates that tramcar crews were initially issued with single-breasted tunics with five buttons and stand-up collars; the latter seem to have carried script lettering insignia, almost certainly embroidered; this would have been either system initials ('P&DET') or company initials ('P&DETC').
+The jackets were complemented by kepi-style caps that bore embroidered system initials – 'P & D E T' – in block capitals.
 It is perhaps worth noting that the use of embroidered insignia seems to have been a general policy of the BETCo around the turn of the century, before it switched to brass insignia; an early date is also supported by the tramcar, which is in pristine condition.
-Other surviving photographs of the earliest years of operation reveal that tramcar staff were allowed to wear straw boaters in summer.
+Other surviving photographs of the earliest years of operation indicate that tramcar staff were allowed to wear straw boaters in summer.

-This style of uniform jacket does not appear to have lasted long, as photographs taken in the system's later years show tramcar crews wearing double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; the latter continued to carry the same brass system-initial badges as the jackets they replaced.
-The P&DET was in fact unique amongst BETCo tramway systems in using metal system initials on both collars, all the other systems applying an employee number to one collar.
+This style of uniform jacket does not, however, appear to have lasted long, as photographs taken in the system's later years show tramcar crews wearing double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; the latter now carried metal system-initials badges in individual brass letters.
+The P&DET was in a small minority amongst BETCo tramway systems in applying metal system initials to both collars, the majority using an employee number on one side.
+Probably at the same time, the caps were changed to a tensioned-crown type giving a generally smarter appearance.

 For a history of the system, see: 'Trams and Buses of Poole' by C G Roberts and B L Jackson; The Oakwood Press (2001).